 There is still some discussion going on between using dry solid sugar vs wet liquid sugar like molasses.
 Because here we're trying to extract or pull the enzymes out of the waste, using dry solid sugar may help.
 It creates some osmosis pressure for the juices to move out into–like a current.
 On the other side of the table, people believe it's the pressure of pushing oxygen out that helps extract the good bits.
 So the solid or liquid form of sugar may not be a totally big issue.

 If you're using liquid sugar, try not to use honey.
-Because there are some anti-bacterial properties in honey, which may kill the microbes.
+Because there are some anti-bacterial properties in honey, which may kill the microbes we're harvesting.
 We may then end up cultivating honey instead of building up our little enzymatic empire.

 3 parts organic waste

 Depending on your practical application, you can choose your organic waste accordingly.
-Here are some few ideas:
+Here are a few ideas to get started:

 - If you intend to use the GE for cleaning, choose something like: